close menu

 Does vaginal estrogen cream get rid of vaginal dryness forever?

-Vaginal estrogen cream is typically applied daily for about two weeks, and then twice daily to maintain results.
+Vaginal estrogen cream is typically applied daily for about two weeks, and then twice weekly to maintain results.
 You'll need to stay on a maintenance dose for as long as you wish to prevent vaginal dryness.
 We like to think of vaginal estrogen cream as a preventative treatment - much like sunscreen or seatbelts.
 If you stop using vaginal estrogen cream, your symptoms will likely return.

 What are some alternatives to vaginal estrogen cream?